Localization problems of Quillen: Derived Equivalences

 The following casts the above in the mold of resolving subcategories. \bC {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
 Use other notations, as in (\ref{nota}), (\ref{setUP}).
 So, $X\subseteq Y:=\proj{S}$ is open.
-Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
+Let $Z\subseteq X$ be a complete intersection closed subset, as in (\ref{CIsetUp}).

 Then $C{\BM}^Z(X) \subseteq Coh^Z(X)$ is a resolving subcategory (in the sense of \cite[Def 3.1]{M15d}).
 Further,